gallettilance/gallettilance.github.io/README.md

 Note that this is not a Python (or an introduction to programming) course, so self-study will be necessary for those students who do not already know the language.

+There is no textbook for this course, all the material is available in the [course github repo](https://github.com/gallettilance/Data-Science-Fundamentals) (also linked above).
+Additional notes and articles related to this course can be found on [Lance Galletti's Medium](https://medium.com/@gallettilance/list/data-science-notes-6f89a235c9bf).

 ### Prerequisites

 Students taking this class must have some prior familiarity with programming at the level of CS 105, 108, or 111, or equivalent.
 CS 132 or equivalent (MA 242, MA 442) is required.
 CS 112 is also helpful.